James Gillespie's High School: History

 The original building was designed by Edinburgh architect Robert Burn.

 In 1870, the school moved into a larger building on the south side of what is now Gillespie Crescent.
 The number of students at the school would later exceed 1,000 and include female students.

 In 1908, the Edinburgh School Board took responsibility for this school from the Merchant Company of Edinburgh Education Board.

 In 1914, the school moved into the original Boroughmuir School building on Bruntsfield Links, which was previously used by Boroughmuir High School as an annex.
 The novelist Muriel Spark attended James Gillespie's High School from 1923 to 1935.
 She based the main character of her 1961 novel The Prime of Miss Jean Brodie on one of her teachers, Christina Kay.

 In 1935, Edinburgh Corporation acquired Bruntsfield House and its grounds from the Warrender family.

 The construction of the school on Lauderdale Street began in 1964 and was completed in 1966.
 The school became a secondary school for 800 girls.
 The project added three teaching blocks, a separate library, a swimming pool, and a gymnasium to the original Bruntsfield House building.

 In 1973, the school became a co-educational comprehensive school, taking in boys and girls.

-In 1978, ownership of the school was taken over by Edinburgh District Council, and school uniforms became optional.
+In 1978, ownership of the school was taken over by Lothian Regional Council, and school uniforms became optional.
 At this time, the school also started to use an annex at 7 Gillespie Street to cope with the rising intake.